 With the holidays right around the corner, we wanted to highlight a title that seems meant for this time of year!

-I first discovered this Caldecott Winner at our library years ago and while this book has been out since the 1940's, it still has that special something that makes you want to read it cover-to-cover!
+I first discovered this Caldecott Winner at our library years ago and while The Little House has been out since the 1940's, it still has that special something that makes you want to read it cover-to-cover!

 Afterwards, while looking through the gift shop, (because what trip is complete without a few souvenirs?!) we came across a selection of the Caldecott winners that had been featured.

 Well, needless to say, we took home our own personal copy that day, and I've been wanting to feature it on the blog for a while now!